EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 6. To find the list of deactivated policies run: curl "<CLI_URL>/querypolicy.py?community_id=<community>&deactivated=true"

+This should return a list of deactivated policies.
+The list contains:
+<policy uuid>, <md5 value>, <md5 algorithm>

 ## Building the web interface
 This is only required for people interested in making changes to the scripts or